-Elizabeth Sircom has been giving workshops through PAINTS, the AGNS ArtsSmarts programme, and the Acadia University Art Gallery and Ross Creek Centre for the Arts.
-She grew up near Hantsport in the Annapolis Valley and studied languages at Dalhousie University and the University of Tours, France, then painting and drawing in Paris.
+Elizabeth Sircom has given workshops through PAINTS, AGNS ArtsSmarts, the Acadia University Art Gallery and Ross Creek Centre for the Arts.
+She grew up near Hantsport in the Annapolis Valley.
+She studied languages at Dalhousie University and the University of Tours, France, then painting and drawing in Paris.
 From 1992-2013 she lived in Le Havre, Normandy, working as an artist and teaching drawing and painting to adults and children.
 She returned to live in Nova Scotia in 2013.
 A self-taught sculptor, she now focuses mainly on clay sculpture.
 Portraiture has always been one of her central themes.

 Workshops and Activities

-*Please note, I am bilingual: English/French I studied art in France and taught drawing and painting in France for 12 years, using a wide variety of techniques and themes.
-Since returning to live in Nova Scotia in 2013, I have given workshops through the PAINTS programme to all ages of students, primary through high school.
+I have given art workshops through PAINTS, in both English and French, to all ages of students, from grade primary through high school.
 I enjoy the engagement of the teachers and the excitement of the students in having an artist in their midst, and have always found it a rewarding collaborative experience.
-Clay: Many of my workshops have been clay sculpture-based.
-Introducing very young children to the possibilities of this delightfully messy material is great fun and many supervising teachers and EA’s have been drawn into the hands-on process.
+Here are some of my most popular workshop themes.
+CLAY SCULPTURE: Introducing very young children to the possibilities of this delightfully messy material is great fun and many supervising teachers and EA’s have been drawn into the hands-on process.
 Older students are surprised by the results they can achieve in a short time.
-Portraits: This is best for children aged 8 and up): Students have fun being "models" for each other.
+PORTRAITS (ages 8 and up): Students have fun being "models" for each other.
 We learn about proportions but also about expression and caricature.
 HOW TO DRAW ANIMALS: I use this popular theme as a way to experiment with different drawing materials.
 PEN AND INK DRAWING (ages 10 and up): The “old fashioned” technique, using real nib pens and bottles of ink.
 Students find that it frees up their gestures and gives very pleasing results.
-(Not recommended for younger children.)
-My most recent PAINTS project: Though this is unusual in a PAINTS context, my most recent project to date was a mural in a school in Hants County, representing the marine life of the Minas Basin (grades 4/5).

 Contact this artist to start planning your project!